Pseudomode expansion of many-body correlation functions

+An important distinctive feature of our approach is the way we add the auxiliary dissipation.
+We do so directly in the Lanczos basis, and ensure that the dissipative term obeys the dissipative version of the UOGH \cite{bhattacharya2022operator,Liu_2023_Krylov,Bhattacharjee_2023_Operator}.
+Such a dissipative term leads to the localization in the Krylov space \cite{Liu_2023_Krylov} (see also \cite{Bhattacharjee_2023_Operator}, \cite{Teretenkov_2024_Exact}).
+In turn, the localization ensures the emergence of discrete pseudomodes and the fast convergence of the pseudomode expansion.

 The rest of the paper is organized as follows.
-First we introduce the general formalism of the recursion method and pseudomode expansion.
+First we introduce the general formalism of the recursion method.
+After that we present the technique to compute pseudomode eigenvalues and amplitudes within the recursion method.
 Then we illustrate all major features of the technique, including localization and fast convergence, in a toy exactly solvable model of evolution superoperator.
-After that we apply the pseudomode expansion to compute correlation functions in the quantum Ising and $XX$ spin-$1/2$ models on the square lattice.
-Finally, we conclude with the summary and outlook.
+Finally, we explain how to practically construct the truncated pseudomode expansion starting from a many-body Hamiltonian, and illustrate the method by applying it to the quantum Ising and $XX$ spin-$1/2$ models on the square lattice.

 {\it Recursion method.}~ Consider some observable given by a self-adjoint Shr\"odinger operator $A$.
 The same observable in the Heisenberg representation reads $A_t=e^{i t H} A \, e^{-i t H}$, where $H$ is the Hamiltonian of the system.
 The Heisenberg operator $A_t$ evolves within the {\it Krylov space} spanned by Shr\"odinger operators $A,\L A,\L^2 A,\dots$, where $\L\equiv [H,\bullet]$ is the evolution {\it superoperator}.
 Knowledge of $A_t$ allows one to compute time-dependent correlation functions related to this observable.
 Throughout the paper we focus on the simplest case of infinite-temperature autocorrelation function